search Menu

 Our plan to transform our office into a vibrant community space

-ForSight: a new vision for community spaces
+ForSight: a new vision for our headquarters

-Visibility Scotland's ForSight plan will transform our Glasgow headquarters into a dual purpose energy-efficient space, encompassing a vision impairment Centre of Excellence and accessible community space.
+Visibility Scotland's ForSight plan will transform our Glasgow headquarters into a dual purpose energy-efficient space, encompassing a vision impairment Centre of Excellence and an accessible community space.

 At Visibility Scotland, we believe in the social model of disability; it is societal barriers (including the built environment) that create disability.